cloudmu/react-redux-starter-kit/README.md

 **WebSocket**
 It would be interesting to show a use case of WebSocket, which is common for a real-world web application.

-## Overview
+## Getting Started

-## Available Scripts
+I used [create-react-app](https://github.com/facebookincubator/create-react-app) to easily create a base application.
+I then added the project specific code for querying github, displaying results, etc.

-Thanks to [create-react-app](https://github.com/facebookincubator/create-react-app) we get the build configuration and scripts ready out of the box.
+To get started, you must run `npm install` one time in the `src` directory to install the node_modules.

 In the project directory, you should install the dependencies first:
 ### `npm install`